Nicola Grigg: First (2020–2023)

 Grigg was selected as the National Party candidate for the Selwyn electorate in November 2019 on the first ballot, ahead of two other nominees: Simon Flood and Craig Watson.

 In the 2020 general election, she was elected to the Selwyn seat with a final majority of 4,968 votes.
 Following the election, Grigg served as National's spokesperson for women and, from August 2021, trade and export growth.

 On 19 January 2023, Grigg was also given the responsibility for Spokesperson for Rural Communities, Animal Welfare, Biosecurity, Food Safety and Associate Spokesperson for Agriculture.
-However, she lost the trade and expert growth portfolio.
+However, she lost the trade and export growth portfolio.